hexawulf/ExamPrep/README.md

-This contains a set of very basic exercises useful for first learners of the Java Programming Language.
+This repository contains 6 sets of 20 very basic exercises, helpful for beginners learning the Java Programming Language.

 Generated with the prompt:
 Updated Prompt: